Sophomore Year High School Checklist

-Make a list of potential after school extracurricular activities
+Make a list of extracurricular activities that interest you

-Your high school career is about creating a well rounded learning experience.
-Yes, you need to focus on your studies, but it is also essential to make sure you are participating in extracurricular activities.
+Your high school career is about creating a well-rounded learning experience.
+You must, of course, focus on your studies, but it is also essential to participate in extracurricular activities.
 Think about your interests and find an activity that would be fun and worth your time.
 Is there a sport you like to play?
 A club that you find interesting?
-Maybe, you could give Student Council a try?

 Think about volunteering

-Think about what exam you will take junior year (SAT/ACT)
+Think about which exam you will take junior year (SAT vs. ACT)

-- What are the differences between the SAT and ACT exams?
+- What are the differences between the SAT and ACT?

-- What are the similarities when it comes to the SAT and ACT exams?
+- What are the similarities when it comes to the SAT and ACT?

-- What exam is the best fit for you?
+- Which exam is the best fit for you?